freshjuice-dev/freshjuice.dev/src/content/docs/google-maps/index.md

 desc: Embed Google Maps to display a location or direction
 ---

+{% image "./google-maps-embed.png", "Screenshot how Google Maps Embed module looks", [800] %}

 The Google Maps Embed is a way to display a minified version of Google Maps with a custom location predetermined by its user.

 You can check the demo page [here](https://143910617.hs-sites-eu1.com/module-google-maps-embed)

-## Screenshot

-{% image "./google-maps-embed.png", "Screenshot how Google Maps Embed module looks", [800] %}

----

 ## Settings